About Corporate Governance

 Among other areas, Falabella's corporate governance is made up of its Board of Directors, whose main function is to manage the company's affairs on behalf of the shareholders.

-As of December 31, 2020, Falabella’s Board of Directors was composed of the following members:
+Falabella’s Board of Directors is composed by the following members:

 Portrait